barryclark/jekyll-now/_posts/2023-07-24-unsafe-rust-exploration.md

 [^memleak]: If nobody catches the panic and the program terminates, an operating system (if present) will take care of freeing the allocated storage, but it won't call the destructors.
 The destructors might perform important logic like communicating with external processes or hardware.
 [^forum-drop]: All of this was pointed out to me by forum user `scottmcm` [here](https://users.rust-lang.org/t/is-my-highly-unsafe-code-correct-in-place-mapping-a-vector/96078/10).
 [^drop-slices]: This was pointed out to me by forum users `H2CO3` and `steffahn` [here](https://users.rust-lang.org/t/is-my-highly-unsafe-code-correct-in-place-mapping-a-vector/96078/19)
+[^pointer-clone]: It wasn't always.
+Perfectly fine code, that is.
+See the comments from [@GoldsteinE](https://github.com/GoldsteinE) below.